My first of 3 full days here in Shanghai.

 Think I’m exgatterating?

-Anyway, turns out Jianbing is not as easy to find as I would have though and after a fruitless search I ended up in an indoor food court.
+Anyway, turns out Jianbing is not as easy to find as I would have thought and after a fruitless search I ended up in an indoor food court.

 Did I mention the food court was indoors?